"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Joseph Kwame Mintah.
 Rationalization of self-reported aggression among male and female university soccer players.
-International Journal of Physical Education, Sports and Health.
-2017; 4(5): 36-40.
+Int J Phys Educ Sports Health 2017;4(5):36-40.